-- (a) incur election expenses in respect of any, matter or in any manner constituting an offence under this Act or any other law or in respect of any matter or thing payment for which is prohibited by this Act or such law; or - (b) receive any payment or be a party to any contract for payment, whether before, during or after an election- - (i) for any of the matters specified in paragraph (a): or - (ii) to a voter on account of the use of any premises for the exhibition of any address, bill, poster or notice or on account of the exhibition of any address, bill, poster or notice. - (2) Subparagraph (ii) of paragraph (b) of subsection (1) shall not apply in respect of any payment or contract made in the ordinary course of business to or with a voter whose ordinary business it is as an advertising agent to exhibit bills and advertisements for payment. - (3) Any person who contravenes subsection (1) shall be guilty of an illegal practice.
+- (a) incur election expenses in respect of any matter or in any manner constituting an offence under this Act or any other law or in respect of any matter or thing payment for which is prohibited by this Act or such law: - (b) receive any payment or be a party to any contract for payment, whether before, during or after an election- - (i) for any of the matters specified in paragraph (a); or - (ii) to a voter on account of the use of any premises for the exhibition of any address, bill, poster or notice or on account of the exhibition of any address, bill, poster or notice. - (2) Subparagraph (ii) of paragraph (b) of subsection (1) shall not apply in respect of any payment or contract made in the ordinary course of business to or with a voter whose ordinary business it is as an advertising agent to exhibit bills and advertisements for payment. - (3) Any person who contravenes subsection (1) shall be guilty of an illegal practice. - 104.
+Any person who, without the express or implied authority Authorized election of a candidate or his election agent, incurs election expenses in expenses. relation to that candidate shall be guilty of an illegal practice.